tekdemo/Motor/README.md

 void loop(){}
 ```

-This class also adds additional feautures to clean up the code base for readablity :
+This class also adds additional features to clean up the code base for readablity, and enable more complex features without code redundancy :

 - Initialization automatically configures pin directions, and sets motor in a known state.
 - `motor.mirror()` lets you write the same value to motors mounted opposite each other.
 This avoids tracking negatives all over your code.